dlsc-software-consulting-gmbh/WorkbenchFX/README.md

 File                | Description
 ------------------- | -----------
-`StandardDemo.java` | Shows the simplest usage of *WorkbenchFX* with only three modules and no optional features used `CustomDemo.java`   | A workbench application which uses all features, to demonstrate the full capability of *WorkbenchFX* `FXMLDemo.java`     | A minimal example of how to use *WorkbenchFX* with FXML & [Scene Builder](https://gluonhq.com/products/scene-builder/)
+`SimpleDemo.java` | Shows the simplest usage of *WorkbenchFX* with only three modules and no optional features used `CustomDemo.java`   | A workbench application which uses all features, to demonstrate the full capability of *WorkbenchFX* `FXMLDemo.java`     | A minimal example of how to use *WorkbenchFX* with FXML & [Scene Builder](https://gluonhq.com/products/scene-builder/)